 Where’s the fun in doing nothing?

-Here’s the thing AdVenture Capitalist and other successful idle games do to keep high retention rates: they entice users to strategize, thus adding a feeling of achievement and control.
+AdVenture Capitalist and other successful idle games keep high retention rates by enticing users to strategize, thus adding a feeling of achievement and control.

 Should you buy another oil rig that earns you $2,000 in two hours or set up two more newspaper routes that, together with your existing ones, will make you $200 in three minutes?
 If you take a moment to calculate, you’ll see that building an oil rig isn’t that beneficial after all.
 Different combinations of upgrades will result in different profits, and choosing what to invest in makes economic simulation games like AdVenture Capitalist also strategy games of sorts.